 Most processes are completed online on the Board's website.
-Otherwise, use a guaranteed delivery date service to insure that materials are received in the Board Office by the deadline date.
+Otherwise, a guaranteed delivery date service is suggested to ensure that materials are received in the Board Office by the deadline date.

 Note all Board deadline dates carefully to avoid penalties or exclusion from examination.